fpga-spelling/fpga-spelling/readme.md

 Note that you might have to modify the paths depending on your repository/workspace structure.

-At this point are free to exclude dictionaries.
+Feel free to exclude dictionaries as well.
 If you for example don't want the VHDL or "other" terms, then those entries can simply be removed from the JSON.